 The American Dream can be boiled down to the belief that every individual should have the right, freedom, and opportunity to pursue a better life.
 Regardless of race, gender, social class, circumstance of birth, religion, or any discriminating factor, a person should be able to achieve their personal version of success and move upwards in society based solely on their merits and hard work.

 Everyone wants success in their own way, making the American Dream a fascinating and relatable concept to explore.

-The various samples you’ll find on this page explore the topic from the perspective of different groups as well as different countries.
+The various American Dream essays you’ll find on this page explore the topic from the perspective of different groups as well as different countries.
 The American Dream is a lure that attracts people from around the world and drives citizens to take risks and work hard to achieve their dreams.

-Check out the samples below to get more information and enjoy some interesting facts about the American Dream!
+Check out the essays on American Dream in essay samples below to get more information and enjoy some interesting facts about the American Dream!